 A Word on Square and Box Bay Windows

-We’ve spent the bulk of this guide focusing on the tricky world of angled bay windows, but you can apply the same techniques if you have a single large square bay window.
+We’ve spent the bulk of this guide focusing on angled bay windows, but you can apply the same techniques if you have a single large square bay window.
 It’ll be recessed into your wall slightly, and getting the ideal made to measure fit is straightforward.
-All you need to do is skip Step 4 above, and instead measure the total width of the frame (going right into the edges), and the width that you want the blind fabric to be.
-We can then ensure there’s plenty of room for the mechanism that lets it move up and down.
+All you need to do is skip Step 4 above, and instead measure the total width of each frame within the bay (going right into the edges).
+Once you have your measurements, simply allow for the headrail depth outlined in Step 3.
+We can then ensure there’s plenty of room for the mechanism that operates the blind.

 Measuring up is all about taking your time, following the process, and then checking everything over.
 Don’t worry if it takes you a little while at first, there was a time when even the decor experts here at the 247 offices were measuring up for the first time!